 - 2 tbsp soy sauce, gluten-free variety if needed

 - 400 g (14 oz) can of chopped Italian tomatoes

 - salt and pepper to taste

 - Place a large frying pan over a medium heat and add the olive oil.
 Add the onion, carrots and celery, season with salt and cook until slightly golden and caramelised.

 - Next, add the mushrooms.
 I like to do this in 4 batches, so they all get a chance to cook properly.
 Once each batch is cooked add more, until all of the mushrooms are cooked.
 Add the garlic and thyme, and cook for 2 to 3 minutes, or until the garlic is cooked.

 - Now remove the wild mushrooms from the boiling water, reserving the soaking water, and roughly chop the wild mushrooms.
 Add to the wild mushrooms along with the tomato paste to the pan and increase the heat to medium-high.
 Add the red wine, mushroom soaking liquid and soy sauce.
 Cook until the wine has almost evaporated before adding the tinned tomatoes and season with salt.

 - Move the frying pan to your smallest burner, cover and reduce the heat to low and simmer for 30 minutes to 1 hour (depending on your patience although the longer it cooks the better the flavour, check and stir occasionally to make sure it isn't catching), or until the sauce is thick and rich.
 Check and adjust the seasonings as necessary and remove from the heat.

-This post has been sponsored by the TODAY food club courtesy of Blogger Babes.
-Thank you for supporting the sponsors that keep Delicious Everyday going.
+This post was originally sponsored by the TODAY food club courtesy of Blogger Babes.
+It has since been updated.